How Long Can You Survive Without Food?

-Well, that make sense- food is a biological necessity.
+Well, that makes sense- food is a biological necessity.
 But what happens if we take food off your table for a day?
 Three days?
 A month?
 Your life would unravel quickly- and we’ve been asked a few times to address just how quick that would be.
-The answer to this question let us be more prepared allow us to improve our survivability.
+The answer to this question lets us be more prepared and allow us to improve our survivability.
 So, this week we’ll dive in for the answers to a great question: how long can you survive without food?

 Survival Rule of Three

 The Survival Rule of Three is a well-known rule of thumb that describes the basic survival rules using the number three.
 The rule states that you can survive:

 - 3 hours without shelter